rahvis/cognitive-weave/README.md

 # Cognitive Weave

+This repository contains the official implementation of the paper:

+**Cognitive Weave: Synthesizing Abstracted Knowledge with a Spatio-Temporal Resonance Graph**

 Cognitive Weave implements LLM-driven synthesis of new, structured insights (Insight Aggregates) from enriched information units (Insight Particles), aiming for a more dynamic and emergent understanding within the agent's memory.

 ## Authors